Our Top 10 Trailing Houseplants

 The Devil’s Ivy is a strong contender in our top 10 trailing houseplants list.
 This is an interesting plant because it’ll climb or hang depending on where you place it.
 It’s got beautiful heart-shaped leaves with yellow specks and stripes running through them, adding a touch of sunshine to your indoor space any time of year.

 The Devil’s Ivy is known by its fun moniker because it’s so hard to kill.
 It only needs a small amount of water every 1-2 weeks.
 It also enjoys plenty of humidity, so mist your plant every now and then to keep it fresh.

 Place your plant: in the room that gets the most light, such as your kitchen or living room.
 Place it as high as you can so that it grows towards the ground.
 It’s also a good bathroom plant – it’ll benefit from the humidity the room produces.

 The Philodendron Cordatum is a trailing beauty with gorgeous heart-shaped leaves.
 This is why it’s also known as the Sweetheart Plant.
 It’s the perfect plant to add to an indoor jungle, especially if you place the plant on a high shelf where it can trail down.

 The plant likes a light spot and thrives indoors with a little TLC.
 It’s a fast-growing beauty, so it needs watering once a week.
 Mist your plant frequently throughout the summer – it appreciates lots of moisture.

 Place your plant: the Sweetheart Plant is another excellent trailing houseplant for the bathroom, mainly because it’ll enjoy the humidity.
-It’ll also benefit from a south or west-facing window with plenty of light.
+It’ll also benefit from south or west-facing windows with plenty of light.